 The Stryker Institute for Leadership Development is looking for a Graduate Student who demonstrates passion and commitment to social justice and leadership and who seeks an opportunity to grow both personally and professionally through the mentorship offered by the Stryker Institute and WRC staff in the GA position.

-- Assist Leadership Coordinator in preparing workshop curriculums for multiple cohorts and social events
+- Prepare materials for workshop curriculums for multiple cohorts and social events

-- Collaborate with all staff (Women’s Resource Center [WRC], Graduate Assistant, student staff) and connected campus entities (Center for Human Enrichment, cultural centers, Aims Community College, Weld County District 6, etc.) to develop beneficial relationships
+- Collaborate with all staff (Women’s Resource Center [WRC], Graduate Assistant, student staff) and connected campus entities (Center for Human Enrichment, cultural centers, Aims Community College, Weld County District 6, etc.) to maintain relationships

 - Interact with students to further support the development of their own awareness of their identities and leadership

 - Prepare and present materials for program recruitment efforts (New Student Orientation, fairs, tabling, etc.)